SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins-ux-design-guidelines.md

 ### Licensing status bar

 SharePoint has a built-in status bar that you can use on SharePoint pages by calling the JavaScript API.
 You can also copy the styling of the built-in status bar.
-You should use the yellow "warning"" color, with a message appropriate to the situation the user is in, for example:
+You should use the yellow "warning" color, with a message appropriate to the situation the user is in, for example:

 - For users of an **unlimited trial**: